|Nutrition Facts (per serving)|

 Rub the oil over the bottom of a deep-sided pot.

-Rinse the rice and place it in a pot along with the coconut milk, water, and salt.
-Set over medium-high to high heat.
-Stir occasionally to keep rice from sticking to the bottom of the pot and burning.
+Place the rice in the pot along with the coconut milk, salt, and water.
+Set over medium-high to high heat and bring to a boil.
+Stir occasionally to keep rice from sticking to the bottom of the pot.

-Once the coconut-water has begun to gently bubble, stop stirring and reduce heat to low or medium-low so the water simmers.
+Once the liquid has begun to gently bubble, stop stirring, and reduce the heat to low, achieving a constant simmer.

 Cover tightly with a lid and let simmer 15 to 20 minutes, or until most of the liquid has been absorbed by the rice.